 Some manufacturers offer modified versions of toys; however, they generally cost much more than original models.
 As an undergraduate at Ohio State University, Mollica learned that she could apply basic engineering and circuitry skills to adapt toys for local libraries at a fraction of the cost.

 Not long after beginning their graduate programs, Goodwin and Mollica met each other.
-They also connected with ME assistant professor Kat Steele, whose research is situated at the intersections of universal design, accessibility and inclusive community building.
+They also connected with ME associate professor Kat Steele, whose research is situated at the intersections of universal design, accessibility and inclusive community building.

 “With assistive technology and accessible design, there’s a lot of room for fresh ideas and innovation, so it’s a great space for student energy,” Steele says.

 Most electronic toys can be adapted for a fraction of the cost of purchasing modified versions from the manufacturer.